 Smartphones Are Driving Foot Traffic to Locations and Those Feet have Their Buying Shoes on

-Brick and mortar stores have been re-born since the rise of e-commerce because consumers search online for physical stores in the area with the intention of visiting that store and making a purchase — 50% of all local search ends with a visit within 24 hours.
+Brick-and-mortar stores have been re-born since the rise of e-commerce because consumers search online for physical stores in the area with the intention of visiting that store and making a purchase — 50% of all local search ends with a visit within 24 hours.

-As the trends data above shows, 'near me' searches have never been more popular and if you are looking to drive more foot traffic to your store, targeting near me search is the first and best place to start.
+As the trends data above shows, 'near me' searches have never been more popular and if you are looking to drive more foot traffic to your store, targeting the near me search is the first and best place to start.

 Any brick and mortar retailer that has not already optimized for local consumer search or right this very second is trying to figure out their strategy has a fundamental misunderstanding of how consumers are finding information that leads to their purchasing decisions.